-The Canada Directory: containing the names of the professional and business men of every description in the Cities, Towns, and principal Villages of Canada: together with a complete Post Office Directory of the Province; a Directory of Public Offices, Officers, and Institutions; and a variety of Statistical and Commercial Tables, exhibiting the Population, Trade, Revenue, Expenditure, Imports, Exports, Public Works, &c., &c., of Canada, and a variety of other useful information, brought down to November, 1851: By Robert W. S. Mackay.
-Royal &vo., pp. 692.
-Montreal: John Lovel.
+^{} The Canada Directory: containing the names of the professional and business men of every description in the cities, towns, and principal villages of Canada: together with a complete Post Office Directory of the Province; a Directory to Public Offices, Officers, and Institutions; and a variety of statistical and commercial Tables, exhibiting the Population, Trade, Revenue.
+Expenditure, Imports, Exports, Public Works, &c., &c., of Canada, and a variety of other useful information, brought down to November, 1851: By Robert W. S. Mackay.
+Royal 8vo., pp. 692.
+Montreal: John Lovell.